Armindo Maia

-Between 2001 and 2006, he held the same position in governments led by UN administrator Sérgio Vieira de Mello and Prime Minister Mari Alkatiri, respectively.
+Previously, between 2001 and 2006, he held the equivalent position in governments led by UN administrator Sérgio Vieira de Mello and Prime Minister Mari Alkatiri, respectively.

 Early life and career

 Maia has a master's degree in Philosophy from Massey University in Palmerston North, New Zealand.
 He was a pioneering staff member of the Universitas Timor Timur (UnTim), East Timor's first university, from when it was founded in 1986.
 By 1997, he was UnTim's Vice Rector for Academic Affairs.

 During the Indonesian occupation of East Timor that lasted until 1999, Maia was involved in a number of academic and political activities internationally in support of East Timor's independence movement.
 On a visit to the US in the late-1990s, he interacted with prominent East Timorese from the diaspora, including José Ramos-Horta and João Carrascalão.
 Following his return, the Indonesian regime therefore imposed restrictions on his freedom.